Application Deadline:

 August 15

-The Oregon State Hospital – Psychology Internship Program (OSH-PIP) offers a one-year, full-time internship with 4 positions beginning August 15 of each year.
-The training program is located on the Salem campus of Oregon State Hospital.
-The annual intern stipend is $36,264.
+The Oregon State Hospital – Psychology Internship Program (OSH-PIP) offers a one-year, full-time, approximately 2,000-hour internship program with 4 positions beginning August 15 of each year.
+At minimum, interns must accrue the number of hours required for licensure in the state of Oregon (1500) or any other state in which they intend to become licensed following internship if that number is greater.
+The training program is located on the Peter Courtney Salem Campus of the Oregon State Hospital.
+The annual intern stipend is $43,428.

 All match offers are contingent on drug screening and a criminal background check.
 Drug Screening is required as OSH is also described as a drug and alcohol treatment facility.
 All non-prescription, controlled substances will be disqualifying.
 This list includes Amphetamines, Cocaine, Opiates – expanded Negative Phencyclidine, Marijuana and cannabis derivatives, 3,4-Methylenedioxymethamphetamine (MDMA, Ecstasy, Molly), 6-Acetylmorphine and Oxycodone/Oxymorphone.
 Of note, marijuana/cannabis is on the list because it is listed as a Schedule I drug under the federal Controlled Substances Act of 1970 and considered illegal for use outside of FDA approved medications.

 Criminal background checks are completed to decrease the risk to the vulnerable individuals OSH serves by screening individuals who will have access to or provide care at OSH.
-Information about potentially disqualifying offenses can be found through the Department Human Services and Oregon Health Authority websites, using the links below.
+Information about potentially disqualifying offenses can be found through the Department of Human Services and Oregon Health Authority websites.
 In sum, all misdemeanor and felonies are potentially disqualifying while serious crimes (e.g., including crimes against person) may be permanently potentially disqualifying and require a weight test to be conducted by the Division of Human Services.
 Offenses or convictions that are classified as less than a misdemeanor, such as violations or infractions, are not potentially disqualifying.

 Interns are considered full-time employees of OSH and receive all related employee benefits including paid time off (i.e., holidays, vacation, personal business, sick, maternity/paternity, educational leave); medical, dental, and vision insurance (including for family/dependents); optional insurance coverage (e.g., basic life insurance, term life, long-term care); flexible spending accounts; and retirement benefits.